CEDIA PROJECT: INTEGRAL TREATMENT SYSTEM FOR ACID ROCK DRAINAGE FROM METAL MINING ACTIVITIES IN ECUADOR

 START – END DATE: January 2020 – October 2021

-STATUS: On-going project
+STATUS: Completed project

 PRINCIPAL INVESTIGATOR: Valeria Ochoa (USFQ Researcher and Professor)